Adult and Old-Age Clinical Neuropsychology: Theory and Assessment

+Open for MSc Psychology student.
 For students from the master’s specialization Clinical Neuropsychology, it is either mandatory to complete this course, or the course “Child Neuropsychology: Theory and assessment of Neurodevelopmental Disorders”.
-For students from other specialisations, prior knowledge is assumed on a level of the Bachelor 3 course Clinical Neuropsychology.

 This course provides theoretical foundations in the clinical neuropsychological assessment and diagnostic work-up of cognitive, emotional and/or behavioral consequences as result of (possible) neurological or psychiatric disease in adult and elderly patients.
 All instructors are (clinical) neuropsychologists working in the (academic) health service.

 The course involves 7 lectures addressing the following content domains:

 Traumatic Brain Injury